DevExpress/devextreme-documentation/concepts/05 Widgets/Map/25 Configure Routes/05 Add and Remove.md

-To add routes at design-time, pass an array of objects to the [routes](/api-reference/10%20UI%20Widgets/dxMap/1%20Configuration/routes '/Documentation/ApiReference/UI_Widgets/dxMap/Configuration/routes/') option.
+To add routes at design-time, pass an array of objects to the [routes](/api-reference/10%20UI%20Widgets/dxMap/1%20Configuration/routes '/Documentation/ApiReference/UI_Widgets/dxMap/Configuration/routes/') property.
 A route requires only its [locations](/api-reference/10%20UI%20Widgets/dxMap/1%20Configuration/routes/locations '/Documentation/ApiReference/UI_Widgets/dxMap/Configuration/routes/locations/') to be specified.
 The locations will be connected and make up the route.

 ---
 ##### jQuery